Asymmetric Cannibal Dark Matter: Constraints from Neutron Star: Prospects at JWST, ELT, and TMT

 We evaluate the thermal evolution of old INSs, accounting for heating due to DM self-annihilation via cannibal reactions and kinetic heating.
 For this section, we fix the $3\rightarrow2$ annihilation cross section by taking the trilinear and quartic self-coupling parameter to be $\mu=m_\chi/100~\text{and}~\lambda=1$ respectively.
 We solve the coupled evolution equations for the DM number density and the NS temperature, and evaluate the temperature at $t \sim 10^{9}$ years for various asymmetry parameters.
 The resulting contours indicate the combinations of $m_\chi$ and $f_\chi$ that yield specific observed temperatures which are shown in Fig. \ref{fig:NS_Temperature_Observation}.
 We find that in order for the surface temperature of old NSs to asymptotically settle around $\mathcal{O}(1000)$~K due to cannibal heating, the relevant DM mass lies around 100 MeV-100 GeV range.
 In the sub-GeV mass range, however, quantum corrections to the DM capture rate become significant.
 In the present work, we have not included the effects of Pauli blocking or Bose enhancement in the evolution of the captured DM population.
 Accounting for these quantum effects would render the capture rates temperature-dependent, and when self-consistently coupled to the temperature evolution, could lead to significant modifications of the viable parameter space.
 A detailed analysis incorporating these effects is left for future work~\cite{Dey2025}.
 The teal, blue, red and green contours correspond to observed NS temperatures of 1600, 1800, 2000 and 2200 K, respectively.
 As the temperature increases, the available parameter space capable of generating it becomes progressively smaller.
 In the blue-shaded region, heating due to $\chi\chi^\dagger \to \text{SM+SM}$ annihilation dominates over cannibal heating.
 On the other hand, in the magenta-shaded region, kinetic heating dominates over cannibal heating.
 This leaves a small viable region capable of producing observable temperatures potentially detectable by the JWST telescope \cite{Chatterjee:2022dhp, Baryakhtar:2017dbj}.
-Apart from JWST, there are several other upcoming telescopes that can probe into this infrared regime of NS temperature.
-For example, IRIS instrument in Thirty Meter Telescope (TMT) can detect infrared signals between 0.8-2.4 $\mu m$, which can be translated for the possible spectrum of NS surface temperature between $\simeq1200-3600$ K \cite{Larkin_2016}.
-The observational sensitivity of Multi-AO Imaging Camera for Deep Observations (MICADO) instrument in ELT also encompasses similar range of spectrum \cite{Sturm_2024}, and therefore opens up the possibility of detecting NS heating in the range described in Fig.~\ref{fig:NS_Temperature_Observation}.
+Although JWST may be sensitive to blackbody temperatures of $\mathcal{O}(10^3)\,\mathrm{K}$ with exposure times of $10^5$--$10^6\,\mathrm{s}$, this sensitivity applies only to sources within distances of approximately $10\,\mathrm{pc}$ \cite{Raj:2024kjq}.
+However, pulsar population distributions inferred from local electron density maps show that such nearby targets are expected to be extremely rare \cite{Bramante:2024ikc}, making the observational prospects in JWST more challenging in practice.
+Apart from JWST, there are several other upcoming telescopes that can potentially probe into this infrared regime of NS temperature.
+For example, InfraRed Imaging Spectrograph (IRIS) in Thirty Meter Telescope (TMT) can detect infrared signals between 0.8-2.4 $\mu$m, which can be translated for the possible spectrum of NS surface temperature between $\simeq1200-3600$ K \cite{Larkin_2016}.
+The observational sensitivity of Multi-AO Imaging Camera for Deep Observations (MICADO) instrument in Extremely Large Telescope (ELT) also encompasses similar range of spectrum \cite{Sturm_2024}.
+NS heating corresponding to a blackbody temperature of $T \simeq 2500\,\mathrm{K}$ could be detectable with the IRIS-TMT in the Y-band filter.
+For a source located at a distance of $50\,\mathrm{pc}$, an exposure time of $10^7\,\mathrm{s}$ would be required, while a source at $100\,\mathrm{pc}$ would necessitate exposures beyond $10^8\,\mathrm{s}$ \cite{Bramante:2024ikc}.
+Although such integration times are substantial for more distant targets, they are comparable to those achieved in ultra-deep field campaigns \cite{Illingworth:2013pda}.
+These considerations suggest that TMT could provide a viable future observational avenue for detecting NS heating in the temperature range illustrated in Fig.~\ref{fig:NS_Temperature_Observation}.